Rotational Perched Facet Dislocation

 20. Age-Related Degeneration

-As we age, joint cartilage thins and ligaments lax, making minor twists sufficient to perch and rotate facets.
+As we age, joint thins and ligaments lax, making minor twists sufficient to perch and rotate facets.

 Symptoms of Rotational Perched Facet Dislocation

-1. Sudden Onset of Sharp Pain
+1. Sudden of Sharp Pain

 Patients describe an acute, intense pain at the time of injury, often localized to the area of the displaced facets.